bennyrubanov/chessanalysis/README.md

     - Diagonal moves count as 2 (1 horizontal, 1 vertical)
   - Knights
     - knight move counts as 3: 2 horizontal/vertical + 1 hor/vert
-    - knight move counts as 2: one diagonal and one horizontal
+    - knight move counts as 2: one diagonal and one hor/vert
+  - We are currently treating diagonal moves as 1, so bishop moves count as 1 and knight moves as 2

 # Questions to answer